Fox squirrel: Distribution and habitat

-Habitat

 Fox squirrels are most abundant in open forest stands with little understory vegetation; they are not found in stands with dense undergrowth.
 Ideal habitat is small stands of large trees interspersed with agricultural land.
 The size and spacing of pines and oaks are among the important features of fox squirrel habitat.
 The actual species of pines and oaks themselves may not always be a major consideration in defining fox squirrel habitat.
 Fox squirrels are often observed foraging on the ground several hundred meters from the nearest woodlot.
 Fox squirrels also commonly occupy forest edge habitat.

 Fox squirrels have two types of shelters: leaf nests (dreys) and tree dens.
 They may have two tree cavity homes or a tree cavity and a leaf nest.
 Tree dens are preferred over leaf nests during the winter and for raising young.
 When den trees are scarce, leaf nests are used year-round.
 Leaf nests are built during the summer months in forks of deciduous trees about 30 feet (9 m) above the ground.
 Fox squirrels use natural cavities and crotches (forked branches of a tree) as tree dens.
 Den trees in Ohio had an average diameter at breast height (d.b.h.) of 21 in and were an average of 58.6 yd from the nearest woodland border.
 About 88% of den trees in eastern Texas had an average d.b.h. (diameter at breast height) of 12 in or more.
 Dens are usually 6 in wide and 14–16 in inches deep.
 Den openings are generally circular and about 2.9 to 3.7 in.
 Fox squirrels may make their own den in a hollow tree by cutting through the interior; however, they generally use natural cavities or cavities created by northern flickers (Colaptes auratus) or red-headed woodpeckers (Melanerpes erythrocephalus).
 Crow nests have also been used by fox squirrels.

 Fox squirrels use leaf nests or tree cavities for shelter and litter rearing.
 Forest stands dominated by mature to over-mature trees provide cavities and a sufficient number of sites for leaf nests to meet the cover requirements.
 Overstory trees with an average d.b.h. of 15 in or more generally provide adequate cover and reproductive habitat.
 Optimum tree canopy closure for fox squirrels is from 20% to 60%.
 Optimum conditions of understory closure occur when the shrub-crown closure is 30% or less.

 Fox squirrels are tolerant of human proximity, and even thrive in crowded urban and suburban environments.
 They exploit human habitations for sources of food and nesting sites, being as happy nesting in an attic as they are in a hollow tree.